 When the family reports an increase in both earned and unearned income at the same time, the GRHC will look at the earned and unearned income changes independently of each other to determine if an interim reexamination is performed.
 The GRHC will only conduct an interim reexamination when the increase independently meets the 10 percent threshold and all other requirements for performing interim reexaminations.
-For example, if a family reported increases in both earned and unearned income that overall resulted in a 12 percent increase in their adjusted income, but the change in earned income represented a 7 percent increase and the change in unearned income represented a 5 percent increase, the GRHC willmay not perform an interim for either change in unearned income meets the 10 percent threshold in this case, the GRHC will perform an interim.
-If the change in earned income met the 10 percent threshold in this case, the GRHC will perform an interim.
+For example, if a family reported increases in both earned and unearned income that overall resulted in a 12 percent increase in their adjusted income, but the change in earned income represented a 7 percent increase and the change in unearned income represented a 5 percent increase, the GRHC will not perform an interim for either change since neither change meets the 10 percent threshold amount independently.
+If the change in unearned income met the 10 percent threshold in this case, the GRHC will perform an interim.
+If the change in earned income met the 10 percent threshold in this case, the GRHC would refer to GRHC policy to determine whether an interim was required.